craftercms/docs/source/getting-started/running-crafter-in-docker.rst

 -----------------------------------------

    .. note::
-      The preferred method of installing and running Crafter CMS is via the archive download or via the archive built by the Gradle environment builder.
-See the :ref:`quick_start_guide` for more information on the preferred methods of installation.
+      The preferred method of installing and running Crafter CMS is via the prebuilt binaries.
+See the :ref:`quick_start_guide` for more information on the preferred method of installation.

 To run Crafter CMS in a Docker container using Docker Compose, make sure the following are installed in your local system: